Sharad24/NeurIPS2021Datasets-OpenReviewData/README.md

 ```
 [Output]
 ```
-Your papar (6.00) is among the top 21.79% of submissions based on the ratings.
+Your paper (6.00) is among the top 21.79% of submissions based on the ratings.
 There are 8.24% with the same rating.
 ```